pkerspe/ESP-StepperMotor-Server/README.md

 [add_stepper_dialog]: https://github.com/pkerspe/ESP-StepperMotor-Server/raw/master/doc/images/add_stepper_config_dialog.png "The dialog to add a new stepper motor configuration"
 [add_switch_dialog]: https://github.com/pkerspe/ESP-StepperMotor-Server/raw/master/doc/images/add_switch_dialog.png "The dialog to add a new switch (input signal) configuration"
 [add_rotary_encoder_dialog]: https://github.com/pkerspe/ESP-StepperMotor-Server/raw/master/doc/images/add_rotary_encoder_dialog.png "The dialog to add a new rotary encoder to control a stepper"
+[about_screen]: https://github.com/pkerspe/ESP-StepperMotor-Server/raw/master/doc/images/about_screen.png "The about screen with the link to the REST API documentation"